epogrebnyak/lamr/README.md

 Click [👍](https://poll.fizzy.wtf/vote?epogrebnyak.bootcamp.like=yes)
-![](https://poll.fizzy.wtf/count?epogrebnyak.bootcamp.like=yes) if you like the idea, otherwise [raise an issue](https://github.com/epogrebnyak/bootcamp/issues) to tell what may be wrong with it.
+![](https://poll.fizzy.wtf/count?epogrebnyak.bootcamp.like=yes) if you like the idea, otherwise [raise an issue](https://github.com/epogrebnyak/bootcamp/issues) to tell why not.

 ## Programming